 What is a social study questionnaire?

 Social study evaluations are not just a person coming into your house to watch you shoot hoops with your child for half an hour.
 The social study can take anywhere from six months to 18 months to complete and involve multiple steps.
-Not only is a home study done, but interviews are conducted and paperwork is filled out by you and the other party, then submitted to the evaluator.
+Not only is a home study done, but interviews are conducted, and you fill out paperwork and the other party, then submitted to the evaluator.
 Medical and school records, where relevant, may also need to be provided to the social study evaluator.

-Written questionnaires will be completed by both parents in the social study.
-Your upbringing, educational background and history in regard to parenting your child will be asked of you in this questionnaire.
-If you have a criminal history or medical history then that information will need to be provided to the social study evaluator as well.
+Both parents will complete written questionnaires in the social study.
+Your upbringing, educational background, and history regarding parenting your child will be asked of you in this questionnaire.
+If you have a criminal history or medical history, then that information will need to be provided to the social study evaluator.
 You would be wise to disclose information that could be harmful to you.
-Harmful information is the type that you may have disclosed in the “skeletons in your closet” section of the paperwork you filled out for your attorney when you first hired him or her.
+Harmful information is the type that you may have disclosed in the "skeletons in your closet" section of the paperwork you filled out for your attorney when you first hired them.

-In order to avoid looking like your attorney coached you through the completion of the document we usually will not work with clients on their first draft of the answers to the questionnaire.
-Your attorney will likely want to review your answers prior to submitting them to the social study evaluator, however.
-You can use this opportunity to discuss with the social study evaluator your plan to utilize your support network of family and friends in raising your children.
+To avoid looking like your attorney coached you through completing the document, we usually will not work with clients on their first draft of the answers to the questionnaire.
+However, your attorney will likely want to review your answers before submitting them to the social study evaluator.
+You can use this opportunity to discuss your plan with the social study evaluator to utilize your support network of family and friends in raising your children.

 Letting the social study evaluator know what your goals for the case

-It is best to have a solid plan of attack in regard to how you are going to win that type of arrangement and what you will do with the time that you are awarded in a trial or mediation.
-Stability and consistency are the two most important qualities that a social study evaluator will be looking for when it comes to your future plans for your child.
-I have seen time issues and transportation issues being two big factors that play a role in which parent is named as the primary conservator.
-Be sure to note how much time you want to spend with your child, your plan for helping ensure your child participates in extracurricular activities and what sort of transportation you can help provide your child with.
+It is best to have a solid plan of attack regarding how you will win that type of arrangement and what you will do with the time you are awarded in a trial or mediation.
+Stability and consistency are the two most important qualities that a social study evaluator will be looking for when it comes to your plans for your child.
+I have seen time and transportation issues as two significant factors that play a role in which parent is named as the primary conservator.
+Be sure to note how much time you want to spend with your child, your plan for helping ensure your child participates in extracurricular activities, and what sort of transportation you can help provide your child with.

-Medical and educational needs of your child need to be met too
+The medical and educational needs of your child need to be met too.

-Approach this as an opportunity to know exactly what issues your child faces and how you will deal with those issues.
-If your child has a disability of some sort you will need to work on a plan on how you will work with the other parent and your child’s school on ensuring that his or her needs are met.
+Approach this as an opportunity to know exactly what issues your child's faces and how you will deal with those issues.
+If your child has a disability of some sort, you will need to work on a plan to work with the other parent and your child's school to ensure that their needs are met.

-This last point is one that I would like to emphasize as we close out today’s blog post.
-It is not wise to make this a “you against the world” proposition.
-The social study evaluator will likely want to see how you envision not only your relationship with your child into the future but also how you envision your relationship with your child’s other parent into the future.
-If you do not mention their name in your plans you may feel justified in doing so but this will likely hurt your chance to achieve your goals in this case.
-Parenting together could stand to benefit your child a great deal- no matter how difficult that may be for you and your child’s other parent.
+This last point is one that I would like to emphasize as we close out today's blog post.
+It is not wise to make this a "you against the world" proposition.
+The social study evaluator will likely want to see how you envision your relationship with your child into the future and how you envision your relationship with your child's other parent into the future.
+If you do not mention their name in your plans, you may feel justified in doing so, but this will likely hurt your chance to achieve your goals in this case.
+Parenting together could stand to benefit your child a great deal- no matter how difficult that may be for you and your child's other parent.

 More on references in tomorrow's blog post

-In tomorrow’s blog post we will discuss how to handle the request for references in regard to a social study that is conducted in relation to your family.
+Tomorrow's blog post will discuss how to handle the request for references regarding a social study conducted about your family.
 Listing off your three best friends and providing them to the social study evaluator may not be the best idea, after all.

-In the meantime if you have any questions regarding family law cases then I would recommend that you contact the Law Office of Bryan Fagan, PLLC.
+In the meantime, if you have any questions regarding family law cases, I recommend that you contact the Law Office of Bryan Fagan, PLLC.
 Our licensed family law attorneys meet with people in our community six days a week at no charge.
-We do so in order to help provide you with useful information that can benefit your and your child’s lives.
-To schedule a consultation simply give us a call to speak to a helpful member of our office staff.
+We do so to help provide you with helpful information that can benefit your and your child's lives.
+To schedule, a consultation simply gives us a call to speak to a helpful office staff member.